Skip to main content

 6. Trails & Movement Patterns

-Wild dogs use:
+Wild dogs commonly travel along:

 • Ridge lines